zzwwbs/ZoteroRAG/docs/prd.md

 #### Story 1.4: Extract Text from Attached PDFs

 As a **user**,
-I want the app to **identify PDF attachments for Zotero items and extract their text content using PyMuPDF**, so that **the text can be prepared for indexing**.
+I want the app to **identify PDF attachments for Zotero items and extract their text content using pdfplumber**, so that **the text can be prepared for indexing**.

 ##### Acceptance Criteria

 1. 1.4.1: For each Zotero item with a PDF attachment, the application can locate the PDF file in the `storage/` directory.
-2. 1.4.2: The application successfully extracts text content from a sample PDF using PyMuPDF.
+2. 1.4.2: The application successfully extracts text content from a sample PDF using pdfplumber.
 3. 1.4.3: The application logs errors for PDFs from which text extraction fails, but continues processing other PDFs.
 4. 1.4.4: The extracted text is available for subsequent processing steps.